 The natural approach to healing any health condition, whether it be chronic or autoimmune, is always to:

 - Provide our body with the tools it needs to heal itself, and

 - Remove the things that contribute to damaging our health

 Pain and inflammation from many chronic and autoimmune conditions often disappear when we eliminate stress, unhealthy eating, and lifestyle habits, while at the same time eating a diet of fresh, whole foods.
 The things that damage our body do so by lower our vibrational frequency.
 A healthy body thrives at a frequency of 62-78 Mhz.
 When we consistently eat foods that are low vibrational in nature, we lower the vibrational state of our body and open the door to sicknesses that also resonate at these lower frequencies (everything on this earth has a resonant frequency, be it a specific food type or a disease).

-Sign up for the Body Healer protocol to learn more about how we get sick, how we heal, and how vibrational frequency is the key to understanding how to achieve true health and vitality... for good!
+Check out The Body Healer Protocol to learn more about how we get sick, how we heal, and how vibrational frequency is the key to understanding how to achieve true health and vitality... for good!

 Because many chronic and autoimmune conditions have similar symptoms, it can be difficult for doctors to diagnosis if the disease is autoimmune or not, and if so, which one it is.
 The classic sign of an autoimmune disease is inflammation, which can cause redness, heat, pain, and swelling.
 But because these symptoms are so common, getting a diagnosis can be frustrating and stressful, as well as very time consuming.